shaydewael/bolt-python/README.md

 [![pypi package][pypi-image]][pypi-url]
 [![Build Status][travis-image]][travis-url]

-A Python framework to build Slack apps in a flash with the latest platform features.
-Check the [samples](https://github.com/slackapi/bolt-python/tree/main/samples) to know how to use this framework.
+A Python framework to build Slack apps in a flash.
+Browse the collection of [samples](https://github.com/slackapi/bolt-python/tree/main/samples) for a simple starting point.

 ## Setup